hatonthecat/Biology/README.md

 These papers were very interesting then.
 I remember Carl Woese mentioning the polar requirement in class in 2006 and his research that he was working on at the time.

+postscript: Life really is physics in a way that requires focus on the physical aspects of nature.
+But on a day to day basis, this fact is not simply grasped or known.

 ---

 Miscellaneous bio blog posts